Pontiac Grand Prix: 1976

 A new split vertical bar "waterfall" grille and quad rectangular headlights in front and revised taillight lenses highlighted the 1976 Grand Prix.
 The same three model designations continued (J, SJ, and LJ) with the LJ and SJ offering the same trim and equipment levels as in 1975 with the exception being the SJ downgraded to a standard 400 cid V8.

 The base Model J underwent a number of content changes to cut the base price by around $500 to be more competitive with other mid-sized personal luxury cars.
 Those changes for the "J" included a smaller 160 hp 350 cid V8 as the base powerplant and some downgrading of interior trim that included a new notchback bench seat made standard equipment and the Strato bucket seats/console became optional.
 Features such as a cushioned steering wheel and custom pedal trim plates became optional on Model J, but remained standard on LJ and SJ, both of which also continued to include Strato bucket seats as standard equipment.
 All models got a new simulated rosewood trim for the dash, door panels, and console (with bucket seats) that replaced the African Crossfire Mahogany trim of previous years.
 Upholstery choices included cloth or "Morrokide" vinyl bench or bucket seats on the Model J, velour buckets on the LJ, or "Morrokide" buckets on the SJ.
 Leather interior trim was a new extra-cost option available with the Strato bucket seats and LJ and SJ models.
-Both the "LJ" and "SJ" models came standard with a 180 hp 400 cid V8 that was optional on the Model J. The 200 hp 455 cid was optional on all models.
+Both the "LJ" and "SJ" models came standard with a 180 hp 400 V8 that was optional on the Model J. The 200 hp 455 V8 was optional on all models.